 The dopamine D3 receptor (D3R), in the nucleus accumbens (NAc), plays an important role in alcohol reward mechanisms.
 The major neuronal type within the NAc is the GABAergic medium spiny neuron (MSN), whose activity is regulated by dopaminergic inputs.
 We previously reported that genetic deletion or pharmacological blockade of D3R increases GABAA α6 subunit in the ventral striatum.
 Here we tested the hypothesis that D3R-dependent changes in GABAA α6 subunit in the NAc affect voluntary alcohol intake, by influencing the inhibitory transmission of MSNs.
 We performed in vivo and ex vivo experiments in D3R knockout (D3R -/-) mice and wild type littermates (D3R +/+).
 Ro 15-4513, a high affinity α6-GABAA ligand was used to study α6 activity.
 At baseline, NAc α6 expression was negligible in D3R+/+, whereas it was robust in D3R-/-; other relevant GABAA subunits were not changed.
 In situ hybridization and qPCR confirmed α6 subunit mRNA expression especially in the NAc.
 In the drinking-in-the-dark paradigm, systemic administration of Ro 15-4513 inhibited alcohol intake in D3R+/+, but increased it in D3R-/-; this was confirmed by intra-NAc administration of Ro 15-4513 and furosemide, a selective α6-GABAA antagonist.
 Whole-cell patch-clamp showed peak amplitudes of miniature inhibitory postsynaptic currents in NAc medium spiny neurons higher in D3R-/- compared to D3R+/+; Ro 15-4513 reduced the peak amplitude in the NAc of D3R-/-, but not in D3R+/+.
 We conclude that D3R-dependent enhanced expression of α6 GABAA subunit inhibits voluntary alcohol intake by increasing GABA inhibition in the NAc.

-Szychlinska, MA, Di Rosa, M, Castorina, A, Mobasheri, A & Musumeci, G 2019, 'A correlation between intestinal microbiota dysbiosis and osteoarthritis.', Heliyon, vol. 5, no. 1.View/Download from: UTS OPUS or Publisher's site
+Szychlinska, MA, Di Rosa, M, Castorina, A, Mobasheri, A & Musumeci, G 2019, 'A correlation between intestinal microbiota dysbiosis and osteoarthritis.', Heliyon, vol. 5, no. 1.View/Download from: Publisher's site

 Osteoarthritis (OA) is a degenerative disease of the articular cartilage, resulting in pain and total joint disability.
 Recent studies focused on the role of the metabolic syndrome in inducing or worsening joint damage suggest that chronic low-grade systemic inflammation may represent a possible linking factor.
 This finding supports the concept of a new phenotype of OA, a metabolic OA.
 The gut microbiome is fundamental for human physiology and immune system development, among the other important functions.
 Manipulation of the gut microbiome is considered an important topic for the individual health in different medical fields such as medical biology, nutrition, sports, preventive and rehabilitative medicine.
 Since intestinal microbiota dysbiosis is strongly associated with the pathogenesis of several metabolic and inflammatory diseases, it is conceivable that also the pathogenesis of OA might be related to it.
 However, the mechanisms and the contribution of intestinal microbiota metabolites in OA pathogenesis are still not clear.
 The aim of this narrative review is to review recent literature concerning the possible contribution of dysbiosis to OA onset and to discuss the importance of gut microbiome homeostasis maintenance for optimal general health preservation.

-Al-Badri, G & Castorina, A 2018, 'Insights into the Role of Neuroinflammation in the Pathogenesis of Multiple Sclerosis', Journal of Functional Morphology and Kinesiology, vol. 3, no. 1, pp. 1-13.View/Download from: UTS OPUS or Publisher's site
+Al-Badri, G & Castorina, A 2018, 'Insights into the Role of Neuroinflammation in the Pathogenesis of Multiple Sclerosis', Journal of Functional Morphology and Kinesiology, vol. 3, no. 1, pp. 1-13.View/Download from: Publisher's site

 Multiple sclerosis (MS) is a devastating disease, and with the increasing number of cases each year, it is becoming a significant socioeconomic burden for the affected people and the entire community.
 The aetiology of MS is largely unknown, but genetic susceptibility, exposure to infections and/or environmental toxicants are recognised as risk factors.
 MS is characterised by the appearance of lesions/plaques in the central nervous system, caused by destruction of the myelin sheet by auto-reactive T cells.
 Symptoms range from mild impairment of daily motor functions to severe sensory and cognitive disabilities necessitating mobility assistance, medical and support from caregivers.
 Due to the progressive nature of the disease, MS is gaining more attention and research to better understand its multifaceted pathogenesis.
 In the present review, we focus on some of the latest research related to the neuroinflammatory component of the disease, since it appears to play a critical role in MS pathogenesis.
 The goal is to shed more light on this specific domain of MS, in an attempt to assist in the identification of novel treatment trajectories and management plans.